 Responding to a tip-off from a concerned local, we’re standing in a small layby on a backroad near Burnham studying a pile of debris dumped at the side of the road.

 It’s pretty standard household stuff – a sofa, bed, rug and other assorted bits and pieces.
 Infuriatingly, it’s less than half a mile from a household recycling centre where the items could have been unloaded legally for nothing.

-The waste enforcement officer is part of a small team employed by Buckinghamshire County Council – and he has quite a few weapons in his armoury that can help him solve this latest unpleasant ‘whodunnit’.
+The waste enforcement officer is part of a small team employed by Buckinghamshire Council – and he has quite a few weapons in his armoury that can help him solve this latest unpleasant ‘whodunnit’.